oggy/respec/README.markdown

 There are a few other shortcuts. `respec --help` to see them all.

 If you're using this on CI, you may want to control where the failure file is written.
+You can do this in one of 2 ways:

+Either pass a FAILURES argument:

+    respec FAILURES=/path/to/file ...

-You can set this with the `RESPEC_FAILURES` environment variable.
+Or use the `RESPEC_FAILURES` environment variable.

     RESPEC_FAILURES=/path/to/file respec ...